Andrija Balić

-Andrija Balić ([ǎndrija bǎːlitɕ, - bǎ-]; born 11 August 1997) is a Croatian footballer who plays as a midfielder for the Slovak side MFK Dukla Banská Bystrica in the Fortuna Liga, on loan from FC DAC 1904 Dunajská Streda.
+Andrija Balić ([ǎndrija bǎːlitɕ, - bǎ-]; born 11 August 1997) is a Croatian footballer who plays as a midfielder for Italian Serie D club Chieti.

 Club career

 Early career

 Born in Split but living in nearby Dugopolje, Balić started to train football at the local NK Dugopolje, before moving to the Hajduk Split academy in 2007.

 Passing through the ranks, he became a youth international, playing for all Croatian selections between U14 and U19.

 In the 2013–14 season he formed a potent midfield partnership for the Hajduk U17 team with Nikola Vlašić, which resulted in the team finishing the first half of the season in first place, without a single loss.
 The two then received and signed professional contracts, until 2017 and were moved to the U19 team.
 Balić made his first team debut in the 1–0 home win against RNK Split, coming in the 76th minute of the match for Temurkhuja Abdukholiqov.